top of page

 Sannam

-I have been learning Thangka for more than 10 years, and creating art just feels like the right thing for me.
+I have been learning Thangka for more than 10 years, and creating art feels more like prayer rituals for me.

 Chiu'an

-I am a student at the Thangka studio.
-I have hearing disabilities, and Thangka provided me a way to interact with this world.
+I am an independent artist at the Thangka studio.
+Thangka provided me a way to interact with this world despite my hearing disability.

 The Process of Creating a Thangka